As a BSc student you have two options for doing an internship:

 - There’s a list of internship co-ordinators for each academic department in the Bachelor Internship Manual.
 These are the people you can contact according to the content of your research and who will assign you to an academic coach.
 Please make sure you contact the appropriate co-ordinator before the summer break, because their approval is necessary before you can officially register your internship.

-We have examples of internship proposals that have been submitted in previous years in our office in Mandeville T5-36.
+We have examples of internship proposals that have been submitted in previous years in our office in the Mandeville building, room T5-03.
 You can call in to see them.

 The company coach is the one who will judge how you have performed within the company.
 This judgment will partially be based on content—assessing whether or not the assignment you have conducted satisfies company standards, and if the outcome is relevant and applicable.
 For the other part it will be your company coach who will evaluate your ‘internal company behaviour’: how well did you fit into the organisation, how were your skills, to what extent have you developed?
 To increase the value of your internship you are required to introspect on your company behaviour and your skills by writing a self-reflection.